introlab/opentera/joss-paper/paper.md

 To address those common features, OpenTera was designed with an architecture based as much as possible on recognized standards and best practices.

+List similar projects

+Most of the recent cloud tele-health applications provided by external companies is subscription based and do not offer the flexibility we need.
+Each vendor offers its cloud based approch for its products and services.

+We sometimes have data collections from dozens of participants and users and paying the subscription fee would be prohibitive.

+We do not want to be dependant on services that can be changed over time and we need control on the data we collect.

+There is many open-source solution that we can integrate that would fit our research needs.

+The trade-off we decided to make is to invest in our engineering team to support custom made applications and providing support to clinicians on the field.

+We also offer support to external clinics, in exchange to a minimal fee for technical support.

+This might not be possible for all research teams to have such a system and sometimes chosing a commercially available and supported platform might be the solution.

+Thus, “free software” is a matter of liberty, not price.
+To understand the concept, you should think of “free” as in “free speech,” not as in “free beer.”
+We sometimes call it “libre software,” borrowing the French or Spanish word for “free” as in freedom, to show we do not mean the software is gratis.